 The farthest possible delivery date is usually specified in the standardized contract.
 It allows the seller to delay the delivery or settlement of the contract beyond the stated delivery date but before the farthest possible settlement date.

-- The seller’s option allows the seller to delay the settlement or delivery date beyond the normal time provided in the standardized contract.
+The seller’s option allows the seller to delay the settlement or delivery date beyond the normal time provided in the standard contract.

 Understanding Seller’s Option